 1. Evidence of significant history of hepatic, reproductive, gastrointestinal, renal, bleeding, or hematological disorders including coagulation, pulmonary, neurological, respiratory, endocrine, or cardiovascular system abnormalities (especially hypertension, peripheral vascular disease, coronary artery disease, transient ischemic attacks, or cardiac rhythm abnormalities), psychiatric disorders, acute infection, or other conditions that would interfere with study participation or with the absorption, distribution, metabolism, or excretion of drugs.

-2. Presence of two or more risk factors for cardiovascular disease (family history of premature heart disease, hyperlipidemia, or hypertension) 3.
-Any contraindication to zolmitriptan administration including: - History of coronary artery disease or coronary vasospasm - Symptomatic Wolf-Parkinson-White syndrome or other cardiac accessory conduction pathway disorders - History of stroke, transient ischemic attack, or hemiplegic or basilar migraine - Peripheral Vascular Disease - Ischemic bowel disease - Uncontrolled hypertension - Any history of hepatic impairment 4.
+2. Presence of three or more of the following CAD risk factors for cardiovascular disease: - A. Current tobacco use (subjects who have smoked within 30 days of screening) - B. Hypertension (systolic BP > 140 or diastolic BP > 90) or receiving anti-hypertensive medication for treatment of hypertension - C. Hyperlipidemia - LDL > 159 mg/dL and/or HDL < 40 mg/dL (or on prescribed anti-cholesterol treatment) - D. Family history of premature coronary artery disease (CAD) (< 55 years of age in male first-degree relatives or < 65 years of age in female first degree relatives) - E. Diabetes mellitus 3.
+Any contraindication to zolmitriptan administration including: - History of coronary artery disease or coronary vasospasm - Symptomatic Wolf-Parkinson-White syndrome or other cardiac accessory conduction pathway disorders - History of stroke, transient ischemic attack, or hemiplegic or basilar migraine - Peripheral Vascular Disease - Ischemic bowel disease - Hypertension (greater than or equal to 140/90 mmHg at either the screening or admission/baseline visit) - Any history of hepatic impairment defined as ALT > 150 U/L, AST > 130 U/L or bilirubin > 2 times the ULN 4.
 History of contact dermatitis or known dermatological disorders that would interfere with the study procedures or assessments 5.
-Planned participation in activities which cause inflammation, irritation, sunburn, lesions, or tattoos at the intended application sites from 2 weeks prior to screening through their last day of study participation 6.
-Use of warfarin within 1 month prior to the first dose or heparin within 1 week prior to study drug administration 7.
-Use of prescription and over the counter medications other than the following: - Hormone Replacement Therapy (HRT) - Birth control pills, patches, injections, or implants (all hormonal contraceptives) are allowed provided the dose has been stable for at least one month prior to screening and may be continued throughout the study - Antihistamines - Intermittently used NSAIDS
+Planned participation in activities which cause inflammation, irritation, sunburn, lesions, or tattoos at the intended application sites from 2 weeks prior to dosing through their last day of study participation 6.
+Use of any prescription anticoagulant within 1 month prior to the first dose 7.
+Use of prescription and over the counter medications within one week of dosing other than the following: - Hormone Replacement Therapy (HRT)

-- Acetaminophen if medically necessary (not more than 2 g/day) - Exceptions may be allowed on a case by case basis

-8. Subjects who have a known allergy or sensitivity to zolmitriptan or its derivatives or formulations 9.
-Known allergy or sensitivity to tapes, adhesives, or zolmitriptan 10.
-Regular or recent intake of prescription drugs, particularly drugs with an influence on blood pressure.
-11. Use of any other investigational compound within one month of planned study drug dosing 12.
-On-going drug or alcohol abuse, or history of either deemed to be clinically significant by the investigator 13.
-Systolic BP (measured after remaining sitting for 5 minutes) greater than 140 mmHg and diastolic BP greater than 90 mmHg at screening 14.
-History of nasal pathology (e.g., polyps) or abnormal nasal exam 15.
-Body Mass Index (BMI) greater than 35 kg/m 16.
-If, in the opinion of the investigator, the subject is not suitable for the study 17.
-Any positive urine drug screen result or alcohol breath test
+- Birth control pills, patches, IUD, rings, injections, or implants (all hormonal contraceptives) are allowed provided the dose has been stable for at least three months prior to screening and may be continued throughout the study - Proton Pump Inhibitors (PPIs) - Antihistamines - Intermittently used NSAIDS - Acetaminophen if medically necessary (not more than 1000 mg/day) - Exceptions may be allowed on a case by case basis 8.
+Subject has a known allergy or sensitivity to zolmitriptan or its derivatives or formulations 9.
+Subject has a known allergy or sensitivity to tapes or adhesives 10.
+Use of any other investigational compound within 30 days of planned study drug dosing 11.
+Current use or history of drug and/or alcohol abuse within 6 months of screening and deemed to be clinically significant by the investigator 12.
+History of nasal pathology (e.g., polyps) or abnormal nasal exam deemed to be clinically significant by the investigator 13.
+Body Mass Index (BMI) lower than 18 kg/m2 or greater than 35 kg/m2 14.
+If, in the opinion of the investigator, the subject is not suitable for the study 15.
+Any positive urine drug screen result or alcohol test 16.
+Subject currently smokes or is a nicotine a user